ChrisWhealy/geo_server/README.md

 #  geo_server

-A web server application that accepts a city name as a search criteria, and returns all cities with a matching name.
+A web server to provide worldwide town/city name lookup functionality.
+The server accepts a text string of 3 or more characters as a search criteria and returns all towns and cities with a matching name.

 This server is written in [Erlang](http://www.erlang.org/) using the [OTP framework](http://erlang.org/doc/) and the [Cowboy web server](https://ninenines.eu/)

-All geographic information used by this server is obtained from [http://www.geonames.org](http://www.geonames.org).
+All geographic information supplied by this server is obtained from [http://www.geonames.org](http://www.geonames.org).

 ## Clone Git Repository